 How to Communicate Positively with Someone in Rehab

-Communicating positively and constructively is critical when offering support and encouragement to someone in addiction treatment.
+Communicate with someone in addiction treatment positively and constructively.
+It is critical when offering support and encouragement to someone in addiction treatment.

 Help to build trust, strengthen relationships, and support their journey toward recovery.